Clare Lloyd: Career and research

 After her postdoctoral fellowship at Harvard University, Lloyd joined at Millennium Pharmaceuticals in 1996 to work on models to characterise novel genes.
 She returned to the UK in 1999, joining Imperial College London as a Wellcome Trust Senior Fellow.
 She continued her interest in allergens, looking at the roles for cells and molecules involved in pulmonary inflammation.
 She is part of the Asthma UK Centre in Allergic Mechanisms of Asthma.
 She is a member of the British Society for Immunology and Wellcome Trust Infection, Immunity and Immunophenotyping.
 Lloyd studies the lung cells of children who suffer from asthma and severe wheeze.
 She has studied why pollen and dust can trigger reactions in some people but not others.
 She became interested in why exposure to allergens and infections in early life had such an influence on programming pathways to maintain pulmonary homeostasis.
 She demonstrated that Interleukin 9 can mediate inflammation of asthma.

 She was appointed Professor in Respiratory Immunology in 2006.
 She is co-lead of the respiratory division.
-Her research group, the Lloyd Lab, look at the interactions between lung cells and infiltrating inflammatory cells.
+Her research group, the Lloyd Lab, looks at the interactions between lung cells and infiltrating inflammatory cells.
 Lloyd was awarded the Imperial College London Rectors Medal for her Research Supervision in 2014.
 In 2018, she demonstrated that the ICOS/ICOS‐L pathway could be a therapeutic target in asthma.